valarnet/valarnet-blog/posts/20230126-port-channel-auto-lacp.md

 There's still no indication in the outputs that these bundles were formed using port-channel auto.
 The "show etherch summa" flags show that **A** stands for ***formed by Auto LAG.*** But we're not seeing that flag in the outputs either.

-Let's give that output a try and see if there's any indicator
+Let's give the detailed output a try and see if there's any indicator.

 ```md
 SW1#show etherch 1 detail